Detroit Institute of Arts x Goosechase: Amplifying Guest Engagement

 When the COVID-19 pandemic paused DIA’s in-person group programming (which included tours and special activities), this got their team thinking: How could they get creative with how they engaged guests in the museum?

 The solution DIA implemented during the pandemic meant visitors were able to enjoy the museum without guided, in-person programming.
-Now, with all programming back up and running, visitors have more options for how they engage with the collection.
-In addition to viewing the galleries and joining guided tours, they can immerse themselves in scavenger hunt-inspired experiences that prompt meaningful interaction with the art (still - no touching, please!)
+By the time in-person programming returned, visitors had more options for how they could engage with the collection.
+In addition to viewing the galleries and joining guided tours, they could immerse themselves in scavenger hunt-inspired experiences that prompted meaningful interaction with the art (still — no touching, please).

-• An extension of DIA’s programming includes interactive, gamified experiences, accommodating and better engaging guests of all learning styles and inclinations.
+- An extension of DIA's programming included interactive, gamified experiences, accommodating and better engaging guests of all learning styles and inclinations.

-• 100s of visitor submissions to every Mission, which prompt guests to hunt down particular pieces of art, observe them more keenly, and dig deeper to make their own personal connections.
-Guests experience the collection in a much more personal and intimate way as a result.
+- 100s of visitor submissions to every Mission, which prompted guests to hunt down particular pieces of art, observe them more keenly, and dig deeper to make their own personal connections.
+Guests experienced the collection in a much more personal and intimate way as a result.

 “Goosechase gives visitors more options for engaging in the art…some Missions serious, some silly, whatever feels natural to them.”

-DIA turned to Goosechase to create immersive experiences that guests can play without the need for direct staff interaction at the museum.
+DIA turned to Goosechase to create immersive experiences that guests could play without the need for direct staff interaction at the museum.

 “Since the pandemic, we’ve had to rethink how to engage visitors, and this felt like a really natural fit.
 We had already been using Goosechase to create custom games for organizations like the Girl Scouts, so we took the pen-and-paper activities we already designed and translated them into Goosechases for the public.”

-• Easy set-up and automation: Once DIA sets up a Goosechase, it’s always available for guests to join.
+- Easy set-up and automation: Once DIA set up a Goosechase, it was always available for guests to join.

-• Enhanced visitor experience: Guests can explore the collection at their own pace and to their own tastes, leaving them with a more fun and customizable experience.
+- Enhanced visitor experience: Guests could explore the collection at their own pace and to their own tastes, leaving them with a more fun and customizable experience.

-• Spotlights on special exhibits: DIA offers Goosechases for different groups, seasonal exhibits, and themes, such as Religious Themes in Art, African American Art, and Art of the Suffragettes.
+- Spotlights on special exhibits: DIA offered Goosechase Experiences for different groups, seasonal exhibits, and themes, such as Religious Themes in Art, African American Art, and Art of the Suffragettes.

 “It started as a platform for a dedicated audience [of students] and a specific experience [in-museum tours], and it’s grown into something else that addresses totally different needs for us.”